MiloLug/EventEmitter/README.md

 static void ThreadLoops::terminate(bool dontWaitFunctions = false) //// stop all threads. dontWaitFunctions - if false => wait until the last functions complete
-      if true => functions in threads are still executing, but you can exit the program
+      if true => functions in the threads are still executing, but you can exit the program
 ```